-As a partner in New Bedford, MA the Company anticipates the YR1 capital expenditure budget to be \$1.8M.
+If we are fortunate enough to be chosen as a partner in Seekonk, MA the Company anticipates the YR1 capital expenditure budget to be \$1.8M.
 The Company will secure 100% of the required capital from Steve LaBelle.
 This investment capital will finance the hard costs associated with the build-out of a retail facility to the highest standard including a complete gut and re-build of the interior and a reface of the facade of the property that will blend in tastefully with the character of the surrounding community.
 The Company anticipates the YR1 operating budget to be \$1.2M.
 A more detailed cost breakdown is provided in the Financial Projections section of this business plan.